Arrghus8/ClownCar/README.md

 ## TroubleShooting ##

-The GREEN and BLUE leds indicate WiFi and usb serial/gameID lookup respectively.
+The <code style="color : green">GREEN</code> and <code style="color : blue">BLUE</code> leds indicate WiFi and usb serial/gameID lookup respectively.
 This should help diagnose as a first step.

 After that, confirm the following:
  - Configured Wifi settings in .ino.